Outcomes and National Recognition

 - The University is listed among the 198 colleges in the nation included in the 11th edition of Barron’s “Best Buys in College Education.”

-- For the ninth consecutive year, Forbes has ranked Scranton among America’s “best values” in college education.
+- For the 10th consecutive year, Forbes has ranked Scranton among America’s “best values” in college education.

 - MONEY magazine ranked Scranton No. 291 among the 705 "Best Colleges" that deliver the best value.